maxrothman/config/README.md

     * In Profiles>Default>Keys, change ⌥→ to "Send Escape Sequence" and "f"
     * In Profiles>Default>Keys, change ⌥← to "Send Escape Sequence" and "b"
     * In the menu, run "Install shell integration"
-* Install all the plugins in `Sublime Text/packages.txt`
 * In the Chrome menu bar, select Chrome>Warn before quitting
 * Open Chrome developer tools, go to Settings, and under appearance, select "Dark theme"
 * Open System Preferences > Trackpad and uncheck "Swipe between pages", then change